Eljiin1904/Amazon-Search-Test-Framework/README.md

+                                                            Amazon Search .JS test Framework

-Create a new directory for your project:
+Step 1: Create a new directory for your project

 mkdir amazon-search-test-framework